nzlotrfan/nzlotrfan/README.md

 ### Hi there 👋<br>

 I'm Reuben, and you've found me on Github.
 Good for you!
-It is a pleasure to have you visit.

-I'm a student at Mission Ready HQ, preparing myself for a new adventure into the world of software development.
-My current focus is on full stack frontend and backend web development using ReactJS.

-<h2>Things I'm learning</h2>
+Thanks for checking out my work.

+<h2>Technologies I've worked with</h2>

   ⛏ HTML<br>
   ⛏ CSS<br>